wvirany/rips-relay/README.md

 ### Usage

 To use, simply run `python3 generate_analogs.py` in the terminal.
+You must be at the top of the rips-relay directory.

 #### Arguments